ssilverman/TeensyDMX/README.md

 This can be changed at any time.

-The minimum packet time is 1204us, so as long as the actual time doesn't fall short of this, there is no minimum packet size.
+The minimum packet time is 1204us, and so as long as the actual time doesn't fall short of this, there is no minimum packet size.
 The equation is:

 ```
 Packet Size >= max{(1204us - BREAK - MAB)/44us, 0}